-This guide explains the hiring process in Canada, including registering for payroll with the Canada Revenue Agency, making a job offer, and setting up employee deductions.
+Is your Canadian business ready to make its first hires?
+This guide explains the hiring process in Canada, including registering for payroll with the Canada Revenue Agency (CRA), making a job offer, and setting up employee deductions.

 As an employer, you will need to open a Payroll Deductions account.
-To do this you must have a business number.
-If you don't already have a Business Number, you will need to get one from the Canada Revenue Agency.
-You can get a business number in one of three ways:
+To do this you must have a business number (BN).
+If you don't already have a business number, you will need to get one from the CRA.
+You can get do this in one of three ways:

-- Fill out Form RC1, Request for a Business Number (BN) and mail or fax it to your nearest tax service office (TSO) or tax centre (TC).
+- Fill out Form RC1, Request for a business number, and mail or fax it to your nearest tax service office (TSO) or tax center (TC).

 You can add a payroll account using one of the following methods:

-- Fill out form RC1B and mail or fax it to your nearest tax service office (TSO) or tax centre (TC).
+- Fill out form RC1, Part C, and mail or fax it to your nearest TSO or TC.

-(Note that a business can have more than one Payroll Deductions account.
-If you had different offices in different cities, for example, you might also have separate Payroll accounts for each office.)
+Note that a business can have more than one payroll program account.
+If you have different offices in different cities, for example, you might also have separate payroll accounts for each office.